exercism/v3/languages/elm/docs/implementing-a-concept-exercise.md

 Having added the files that are not specific to the track, now is the time to create the track-specific files.
 These file will include:

 - An elm.json file.
-- A stub implementation file.
+- A stub implementation file (src/&lt;NAME&gt;.elm).
-- A file containing the test suite.
+- A file containing the test suite (tests/&lt;NAME&gt;.elm).
-- An example implementation file that passes all the tests.
+- An example implementation file that passes all the tests (.meta/Example.elm).

 What these files look like depends on your track.
 Note that some tracks might require more files in addition to the three files just mentioned.